Cell sorting: Fluorescence-activated

-Flow cytometry cell sorting yields very high specificity according to one or several surface markers, but one limitation is constituted by the number of cells that can be processed during a work-day.
+Flow cytometry cell-sorting yields very high specificity according to one or several surface markers, but one limitation is constituted by the number of cells that can be processed during a work day.
 For this reason pre-enrichment of the population of interest by immunomagnetic cell sorting is often considered, especially when the target cells are comparatively rare and a large batch of cells must be processed.
-Moreover, flow cytometry cell sorters are complex instruments that are generally used only by well-trained staff in flow cytometry facilities or well-equipped laboratories and, since they are normally big in size, it is not always possible to place them inside a biological safety cabinet.
-Therefore, it is not always possible to ensure sample sterility and, since the fluidic systems can be cleaned but it is not single-use, there is the possibility of cross-contamination among samples.
-Another aspect to be considered is that droplet generation inside the instrument could lead to aerosol formation that are hazardous for the operator when using infectious samples.
-These last considerations are of particular importance when cell sorting is used for clinical applications, for example cell therapy and should therefore be performed under Good Manufacturing Practice (GMP) conditions.
+Moreover, flow cytometry cell-sorters are complex instruments that are generally used only by well-trained staff in flow cytometry facilities or well-equipped laboratories and, since they are normally large in size, it is not always possible to place them inside a biological safety cabinet.
+Therefore, it is not always possible to ensure sample sterility and, since the fluidic systems can be cleaned but are not single-use, there is the possibility of cross-contamination among samples.
+Another aspect to be considered is that droplet-generation inside the instrument could lead to aerosol formations that are hazardous to the operator when using infectious samples.
+These last considerations are of particular importance when cell sorting is used for clinical applications -- for example cell therapy -- and should be performed under Good Manufacturing Practice (GMP) conditions.

-Researchers can use a variety of fluorescent dyes to design multi-color panels to achieve successful, simultaneous sorting of multiple, precisely defined cell-types.
+Researchers can use a variety of fluorescent dyes to design multi-color panels to achieve successful, simultaneous sorting of multiple, precisely defined cell types.
 Diagram A shows fluorescence-activated cell sorting of negative cell selection (undesired group) and diagram B shows FACS of positive cell selection (desired group).